 Sintavia is the leader in AM production and certification of fluid control components including high pressure ducts, flow control valves, heat exchangers, and chassis for OEMs worldwide.

-As the implementation rate of AM accelerates through the Aerospace & Defense Industry, Sintavia has emerged as the early leader for AM production of key product categories relating to fluid control componentry, among other key product categories.
+As the implementation rate of AM accelerates through the Aerospace, Defense, & Space Industry, Sintavia has emerged as the early leader for AM production of key product categories relating to fluid control componentry, among other key product categories.

 High Pressure Ducts

-Sintavia additively manufactures precision high pressure ducts and duct assemblies for Aerospace & Defense applications.
+Sintavia additively manufactures precision high pressure ducts and duct assemblies for Aerospace, Defense, & Space applications.
 AM is uniquely suited to meet the difficult design geometries and tolerances of high pressure ducts, and can manufacture assemblies that require fewer component piece parts.

 Flow Control Valves